Do you want a vibrant health for good?

 Created in the 1960s, the Mediterranean Diet took its inspiration from traditional eating habits of populations living in Spain, Southern Italy, and Greece (especially Crete).
 This diet advocates eating lots of vegetables, fruits, cereals, dairy products, and legumes.
 However, in this diet, meats are not very popular!

 The Mediterranean Diet results from a study carried out in the 1950s carried out by an American doctor called Ancel Keys.
-While studying the populations of Calabria and Cilento, he highlighted the link between their diet habits and the lower rate of cardiovascular diseases.
+Indeed, while studying the populations of Calabria and Cilento, he highlighted the link between their diet habits and the lower rate of cardiovascular diseases.

 Moreover, in 1990, the French doctor called Serge Reynaud underlined the “French paradox”.
-In his study, he also highlighted the links between the Mediterranean diet rich in healthy fats, and the lower rate of cardiovascular diseases in Southern France.
+Also, in his study, he highlighted the links between the Mediterranean diet rich in healthy fats, and the lower rate of cardiovascular diseases in Southern France.

-In 2010, the Mediterranean Diet was inscribed on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity.
+In 2010, this diet was inscribed on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity.
 Indeed, this diet is more than a series of dietary practices.
 Actually, it’s a true lifestyle representing a body of savoir-faire, knowledge, practices, and traditions.

 What are the benefits of the Mediterranean Diet?